microsoft/AcademicContent/Workshop/18. Custom Vision Service (Draft)/Custom Vision Service HOL.md

     _The Artworks app_

 Artworks is a cross-platform app written with Node.js and [Electron](https://electron.atom.io/).
 As such, it is equally capable of running on Windows, macOS, and Linux.
-In the next exercise, you will use to classify images by the artists who painted them.
+In the next exercise, you will use it to classify images by the artists who painted them.

 <a name="Exercise6"></a>
 ## Exercise 6: Upload painting images to perform and view predictions ##